aws/eks-anywhere/docs/content/en/docs/reference/artifacts.md

      "root_device_name": "<The device name used by EC2 for the root EBS volume attached to the instance>", "subnet_id": "<The ID of the subnet where Packer will launch the EC2 instance.
-This field is required when using a non-default VPC>", "volume_size": "<The size of the root EBS volume in GiB>", "volume_type": "<The type of root EBS volume.
-Currently only gp3 is supported>", }
+This field is required when using a non-default VPC>", "volume_size": "<The size of the root EBS volume in GiB>", "volume_type": "<The type of root EBS volume, such as gp2, gp3, io1, etc.>" }
    ```
 1. To create an Ubuntu-based image, run `image-builder` with the following options: